apache/tapestry-5/54_RELEASE_NOTES.md

 ## ExceptionReport Page

-The default exception report page has been modified to display a list of threads.
+The default exception report page has been improved dramatically:
+- Formatting improvements, care of Bootstrap
+- New links at the top of the page, to reload the failed page, or back to the root
+- In development mode, additional links to reload pages after clearing the component cache
+- A list of all threads, including their status

 ## Page Suffix for Page Names